Neale2021/Week-9-Read-Me-Generator/ReadMe.md

 - [Contributers](#contributers)

 ## Tasks
-To develop a ReadMe file generator using prompts on command line through node.js
+Create a set of prompts using inquirer to allow user to generate a good ReadMe file

 ## User Story
- As a user I want to be able to be prompted in the command line to be able to generate a Good ReadMe file so i can concentrate on the project at hand.
+ As a user I want to be able to generate a good readMe file through command line through a set of prompts to be able to concentrate on the project at hand

 ## installations
- Inquirer, Node.js
+ Inqurier, Node.js

 ## Contributers
 Neale